ProxySpace-pro/Geolocation-example/README.md

 ![Example Screenshot](/screenshots/1.png)

-### About Geo.Proxyspace.Pro
+# About

-This API is free to use and is part of the services offered by [ProxySpace.pro](https://geo.proxyspace.pro/).
+This API is free to use and is part of the services offered by [ProxySpace.pro](https://Proxyspace.pro/).

+# Documentation

+For more information on how to use this free API, please visit [Geo.Proxyspace.pro](https://geo.Proxyspace.pro/).